Dr. George Rosenkranz Prize for Health Care Research in Developing CountriesFellowship

 Who is Eligible: Focus on Young Researchers

-The Rosenkranz Prize is intended for young Stanford researchers—research associates, postdoctoral students, early-career faculty-- whose work focuses on improving healthcare access in the developing world.
+The Rosenkranz Prize is intended for young Stanford researchers—research associates, postdoctoral students, Instructors, Assistant Professors-- whose work focuses on improving healthcare access in the developing world.
 The recipient can come from the disciplines of science, engineering, medicine, health policy, environmental and earth sciences, political science, economics, law, business, the humanities, or from any multidisciplinary partnership that combines these disciplines.
 All applicants must be enrolled in or employed by Stanford during the duration of the two-year award.

 In the current scientific climate, most NIH grants go to established researchers.
 The Rosenkranz Prize aims to stimulate the work of Stanford’s bright young stars—researchers who have the desire to improve healthcare access in the developing world, but lack the resources.